6 Things To Know About Aileen Wuornos

 Wuornos has repeatedly said that her grandfather sexually abused her, and forced her to strip.
 After being raped by an accomplice of her grandfather, Wuornos became pregnant in 1970.

 She gave birth to a boy at a home for unwed mothers on March 23, 1971, when she was just 14 years old.
-The child was placed up for adoption, and few months after her son was born, she dropped out of school and began supporting herself by working as a prostitute.
+The child was placed up for adoption, and few months after her son was born, she dropped out of school and began supporting herself by working as a sex worker.

 Since it was a closed adoption, it is not known what happened to Aileen Wuornos' son.